Catholic School Girls Rule

 - Catholic Ghoulgirls: This no-budget film features these as the main heroines.
 It also features some arrestingly hammy action poses.

 - In Election, Tammy Metzler ends up being sent to a Catholic girls' school by her parents (a prospect that actually delights the teen lesbian, though she begs her parents not to make her go there).
 At one point we see her trying on a uniform and being visibly turned on by it.

 "Catholic school was great!
 I mean, the teachers kind of sucked, and they were supposedly way more strict, but you could get away with murder."

-On The Office (USA), Michael comments on the hot picture of a Catholic schoolgirl hanging near Stanley's desk.
+- On The Office (US), Michael comments on the hot picture of a Catholic schoolgirl hanging near Stanley's desk.

 Stanley: "That's my daughter.
 She goes to private school and I'm taking the picture down right now."

 - Grange Hill: Mostly averted.
 The students (except for the sixth form, 17 & 18 y/o) all wear school uniforms, but as they're played by actual school-aged children, they dress appropriately in actual school uniforms.
 A few of the 15 and 16 y/o girls do seem to get away with wearing high-heeled Mary-Janes, but that's the extent of it.

 - The school teaching staff, however, held a sponsored "teachers dress in your old uniform" day to raise a little extra money for essential equipment.
 Two of the three female teachers wore their old school uniforms, of which one actually looked too little girl and cutesy to count for this trope, but the second was practically was a textbook definition of the trope.
 (The third female teacher came in her old-fashioned "cap and gown" teaching attire from when she started in an old Grammar School.)